m7md3omer/Django-website/README.md

-building a simple website to learn django framework
+building a simple website using python with django framework